Skip to content

 Koshi o orosu – Jōtai taoshi undō (腰を下ろす・上体倒し運動)

-Hip-driven side fold in leg split
+Hip-driven side lowering in leg split

 Hai, koshi orosu.